Sarves1911/virtual-cpu/README.md

 ### Part2
-- execute `make debug-helloworld` for a demo of the debugger
+- execute `make debug-fibo` for a demo of the debugger

 ## For The Team